PaulGamerBoy101/LibreX-Writer/README.md

-# LibreX-Writer
+# LiberX-Writer
-A Document Editor, Will be Part of my New LibreX OffiX Suite
+A Document Editor, Will be Part of my New LiberX OffiX Suite

 ## Issues